bradh352/ansible-role-network-vxlanevpn/README.md

   name as it does not support pattern, macaddr, or driver matching.
   * `ifname`: Known system interface name
   * `mtu`: MTU.
 Defaults to `1500`.
 Recommended `9000` for Jumbo Frames.
   * `dhcp`: Default `false`.
-Set to true to use dhcp.
-Cannot be used with `addresses`.  **NOTE:** this will explicitly disable reception of routes and DNS servers and is only used for ip address assignment in this context due to the expectation that if DHCP is needed it will be part of the VXLAN network.
+Set to true to use dhcp (also enables ipv6 RA).
+    Cannot be used with `addresses`.
+  * `dhcp_allow_learning`: If dhcp is enabled, this is whether to allow learning of things like routes (including default route), dns, and ntp.
+The default is false as there is an assumption this is a backdoor interface rather than primary.
   * `addresses`: List of ip (v4 or v6) addresses with subnet mask.
 Cannot be used with `dhcp`.  e.g.: `10.23.45.2/24`, `2600:1234::2/64`
   * `routes`: List of routes.
 If none specified will only be able to access